 Assemblywoman Jean-Pierre’s Bill Cracks Down on Discrimination in Real Estate Appraisals

 Assemblymember Jean-Pierre Celebrates Passage of Black Youth Suicide Prevention Legislation

 New York State Assembly’s 2023 Summer Reading Challenge - Bookmarks

 New York State Assembly’s 2023 Summer Reading Challenge Poster - All Together Now

-Kimberly Jean-Pierre is the daughter of parents who migrated from Haiti to the United States.
-After high school, she attended Brooklyn College, and earned her Bachelor of Fine Arts in Creative Writing in 2005.
-In pursuit of her masterís degree she attended Stony Brook University, earning her Master of Science in Public Policy in 2007.
+Assemblywoman Kimberly Jean-Pierre was elected in the 2014 General Election, succeeding Assemblyman Bob Sweeney after he served this district for 26 years.
+She is the daughter of parents who migrated from Haiti to the United States.
+She attended Brooklyn College, and earned her Bachelor of Fine Arts in Creative Writing in 2005.
+In pursuit of her master’s degree, she attended Stony Brook University and earned her Master of Science in Public Policy in 2007.

 Kimberly has a long record of public service in the Long Island region, working as an aide to Suffolk County Legislator DuWayne Gregory and former Congressman Steve Israel, as well as becoming Vice President of Properties at the Town of Babylon Industrial Development Agency.
 Prior to being elected to the State Assembly in 2014, she was the Director of the Town of Babylon’s Wyandanch Resource Center.